deepdancer/deepdancer/README.md

 `myProject/generic/controller` and `myProject/app/router` you can
 autoregister `'myProject'` even if no `myProject/index.js' exists.

-Mark a module and all submodules as autoregistered.
+Mark all submodules as autoregistered.

 has(key)
 ---